blocklet/media-kit/.aigne/doc-smith/docs/guides-remote-sources.md

 ## Step 2: Configure the Frontend Component

-After setting up the backend, you need to configure the frontend `<Uploader />` component to communicate with your Companion instance.
+After setting up the backend, you need to configure the frontend `Uploader` component to communicate with your Companion instance.
 You do this by specifying the route in the `apiPathProps` prop and enabling the desired plugins.

 ```jsx Uploader Component with Companion icon=logos:react
 import { Uploader } from '@blocklet/uploader';